Introduction

 1. Creative Score vs. AdCreative.ai: Automation vs. Diagnostics

 If your bottleneck is making ads, choose AdCreative.ai.
-If your bottleneck is efficiency and knowing which ads to run, Creative Score is the superior choice.
+If your bottleneck is efficiency and predicting which ads will win, Creative Score is superior.

 2. Creative Score vs. Motion: Visual Reporting vs. AI Insights